-Project Year 1: 100%

-Project Year 2: 100%

-Project Year 3: ~99%

-Task 17610: Joint UCSB-MMS Pacific OCS Student Internship Program

-Principal Investigators: Jenifer Dugan, Coastal Research Center, Marine Science Institute, University California, California.
-93106, and Edward A. Keller, Environmental Studies Program, University of California, Santa Barbara, California, 93106

-We are working with Fred Piltz, Mary Elaine Dunaway, and other MMS personnel to arrange additional internship opportunities with MMS during Fall 2006 and Winter 2007.
+None Estimated Percentage of Budget Expended: Project Year 1: 100% Project Year 2: 100% Project Year 3: ~99% Task 17610: Joint UCSB-MMS Pacific OCS Student Internship Program Principal Investigators: Jenifer Dugan, Coastal Research Center, Marine Science Institute, University California, California.
+93106, and Edward A. Keller, Environmental Studies Program, University of California, Santa Barbara, California, 93106 Major Accomplishments, October 1, 2006 - December 31, 2006: We are working with Fred Piltz, Mary Elaine Dunaway, and other MMS personnel to arrange internship opportunities with MMS during Winter and Spring 2007.
 No Information Transfer Seminars were requested by MMS during this period.
+Problems Encountered:

-Project Year 1: 100%

-Project Year 2: 100%

-Project Year 3-5: 85%

-Task 17609: Advancing Marine Biotechnology: Use of OCS Oil Platforms as Sustainable Sources of Marine Natural Products

-Principal Investigators: Russell J. Schmitt, Department of Ecology, Evolution and Marine Biology, Jenifer Dugan, Marine Science Institute, Scott Hodges, Department of Ecology, Evolution and Marine Biology, Robert Jacobs, Department of Ecology, Evolution and Marine Biology, Mark Page, Marine Science Institute, Leslie Wilson, Department of Molecular, Cellular and Developmental Biology, and Stephen Gaines, Department of Ecology, Evolution and Marine Biology, University of California, Santa Barbara, CA 93106

-A paper on exotic invertebrate species inhabiting POCS offshore oil platforms was accepted for publication in Marine Ecology Progress Series.

-Several manuscripts are being prepared for publication including: one on the results from recruitment studies, a second on the results from photoquadrat sampling of the platforms, a third on the genetic composition of Bugula neritina populations, and a fourth on the bioactive properties of a bryozoan from oil platforms in the Santa Barbara Channel.
+None Estimated Percentage of Budget Expended: Project Year 1: 100% Project Year 2: 100% Project Years 3-5: 85% Task 17609: Advancing Marine Biotechnology: Use of OCS Oil Platforms as Sustainable Sources of Marine Natural Products Principal Investigators: Russell J. Schmitt, Department of Ecology, Evolution and Marine Biology, Jenifer Dugan, Marine Science Institute, Scott Hodges, Department of Ecology, Evolution and Marine Biology, Robert Jacobs, Department of Ecology, Evolution and Marine Biology, Mark Page, Marine Science Institute, Leslie Wilson, Department of Molecular, Cellular and Developmental Biology, and Stephen Gaines, Department of Ecology, Evolution and Marine Biology, University of California, Santa Barbara, CA 93106 Major Accomplishments, October 1, 2006 - December 31, 2006: A paper on exotic invertebrate species inhabiting POCS offshore oil platforms was published in Marine Ecology Progress Series in November 2006.
+Several manuscripts are being prepared for publication including: one on the results from recruitment studies and from photoquadrat sampling of the platforms, a second on the genetic composition of Bugula neritina populations, and a third on the bioactive properties of a bryozoan from oil platforms in the Santa Barbara Channel.
 As the funding period for this grant has ended, a Draft Final Report is also in the process of being written and compiled using the manuscripts.
-We anticipate the submission of this Draft Final Report by fall of 2006.
+We anticipate the completion and submission of this Draft Final Report in the Winter quarter of 2006.
+Future Plans:

-We will finalize and submit our Draft Final Report in the fall quarter.
+We will finalize and submit our Draft Final Report in the Winter quarter of 2007.
+Problems Encountered:

-Task 17606: Population Genetics of Surfgrass (Phyllospadix torreyi) for Use in Restoration

-Principal Investigators: Scott Hodges, Department of Ecology, Evolution and Marine Biology, Douglas Bush, Marine Science Institute, Sally J. Holbrook, Department of Ecology, Evolution and Marine Biology, and Daniel Reed, Marine Science Institute, University of California, Santa Barbara, CA 93106

-We continued to focus our efforts on writing the Draft Final Report and associated publications this past quarter.
-We hired a CMI intern to re-process the data on the genetic structure of surfgrass populations from images of gels during Spring quarter, 2006.
-These data were lost as a result of a computer problem and are needed to complete the Final Report for this project.
+None Estimated Percentage of Budget Expended: Project Year 1: 100% Project Year 2: 100% Project Year 3: 100% Task 17606: Population Genetics of Surfgrass (Phyllospadix torreyi) for Use in Restoration Principal Investigators: Scott Hodges, Department of Ecology, Evolution and Marine Biology, Douglas Bush, Marine Science Institute, Sally J. Holbrook, Department of Ecology, Evolution and Marine Biology, and Daniel Reed, Marine Science Institute, University of California, Santa Barbara, CA 93106 Major Accomplishments, October 1, 2006 - December 31, 2006: We continued to focus our efforts on writing the Draft Final Report and associated publications this past quarter.
+We analyzed the data on the genetic structure of surfgrass populations from images of gels that were re-processed by a CMI intern during the Spring quarter, 2006.
+These data were lost as a result of a computer problem and were needed to complete the Final Report for this project.
+Future Plans:

-We will finalize and submit our Draft Final Report in the fall quarter.
+We will finalize and submit our Draft Final Report in the Winter quarter of 2007.
+Problems Encountered: